By Lil Mixins Editorial Staff

 Eating is supposed to be fun.
-Food, and meals, are the focal point of every human culture and every family.
 Food helps us celebrate our joys and nourishes and sustains us.
 Food should not be approached as a danger.
-The wide majority of infants will never develop a food allergy.
-Instead of thinking of food with fear, parents need to be encouraged to provide healthy, whole food meals with an emphasis on diversity of diet.
+Remind parents that the wide majority of infants will never develop a food allergy.
+Instead of thinking of food with fear, parents can look forward to providing healthy, whole food meals with an emphasis on diversity of diet.

-Feeding an infant blends of foods can foster a confident palate and to develop their “nutritional intelligence”.
 Perhaps the easiest way to think about this is that a baby should eat what their parents eat.
-Many parents don’t realize they can puree almost any adult meal into a smoothie like texture and feed it to their infant right from the beginning.
-Feeding a baby the same thing as its parents will also promote family meal times right from the beginning.
+Many parents don’t realize they can puree almost any adult meal into a smooth texture and feed it to their infant.

 8. Beginning solids does not mean give up on formula or breastfeeding.

 It’s worth mentioning that in all the studies on early introduction, none showed a decrease in breastfeeding as a result of the introduction of solids.
 Some parents might be confused that “start solids” means “stop nursing”.
 It’s always good to remind parents that until age one, breastmilk or formula should be the primary source of nutrition.
 Solid food is for fun.